fiso/node-select/README.md

 # node-select
 Select is syntactic sugar to help maintain a functional approach to assigning to variables.
 It lets you avoid reassigning, so you can keep things const-y, if you're into that sort of thing. 🤷🏽‍

+Please don't look at the source code, as it's embarassingly small.
+This is a grower, not a shower, ok?

 ## Usage

 Lets say you have something like this.